 system's Thinking Opportunities for Leadership Innovation

 Systems present with complexity and sticky problems.
 Identifying opportunities for innovation and growth begins with identifying capabilities and opportunities within the system.
-Each part of the system has the ability to impact and ease change across, and within, other areas of the system.
+Each part of the system can impact other areas.
+It can ease change within these areas as well.

-The result is that the impact of one action, or choice, on the system can become lost as the inter-dependencies increase.
-This can make it difficult to resolve issues in systems performance as the cause and effect relationships across the system are non-linear.
+The impact of one action, or choice, on the system can become lost.
+This happens as the inter-dependencies increase.
+This can make it difficult to resolve issues in systems performance.
+The cause and effect relationships across the system are non-linear.
 The deterministic model that implies A-causes-B is no longer a luxury.
 Costs increase and quality decreases as the business team attempts to find a solution.

 Systems inter-dependencies can introduce the following vectors that can be good or bad depending on the results: